Flux-limited solutions for quasi-convex Hamilton-Jacobi equations on networks: Relaxed and flux-limited solutions

 \subsection{Further properties of flux-limited solutions}

 In this section, we focus on properties of solutions of the following equation

-for a single Hamiltonian satisfying \eqref{eq::3bis}.
-We start with the following result, which is strongly related to the reformulation of state constraints from \cite{ik}, and its use in \cite{at}. \begin{pro}[Reformulation of state constraints] Assume that $H$ satisfies \eqref{eq::3bis}.
-Let $\Omega=(a,b)$ and let $u:(0,T)\times \Omega \to \R$.
-Then $u$ satisfies
+for a single Hamiltonian satisfying \eqref{assum:H}.
+We start with the following result, which is strongly related to the reformulation of state constraints from \cite{ik}, and its use in \cite{at}. \begin{pro}[Reformulation of state constraints] Assume that $H$ satisfies \eqref{assum:H}.
+Let $u:(0,T)\times [a,b] \to \R$.
+If $u$ satisfies